Building a fair and transparent social registry

 DAEM is a state-of-the-art platform that enables real-time data and information exchange between stakeholders operating within the social protection space.
 Developed and deployed in Lebanon at the height of the country’s financial crisis, DAEM has a demonstrated ability to respond to emerging needs fast, while guaranteeing transparency and accountability in the delivery of cash-based social protection programmes.

-DAEM (meaning support in Arabic) automates and digitises the end-to-end social protection delivery chain, building in monitoring and management systems to ensure that aid earmarked for vulnerable population segments reaches them in a transparent and effective manner.effective manner.
+DAEM (meaning support in Arabic) automates and digitises the end-to-end social protection delivery chain, building in monitoring and management systems to ensure that aid earmarked for vulnerable population segments reaches them in a transparent and effective manner.

 How DAEM works